 The files will now be erased.
 It will then show folders marked as Zero KB.
 Other folders will not be shown as Zero KB because they are auto-recreated folders.

 Repeat steps 1 to 4.
-But in this case, select CLUTTER or LARGE & OLD FILES instead of JUNK FILES.
+But in this case, select MAIL TRASH or LARGE & OLD FILES instead of System Junk.

 Leave a Comment